Skip to content

 After the legal status, you have to open a bank account in the name of your business.
 This will keep your financial transactions more organized.
 You will also need a credit card in the name of your Cremation Business Concern.

-You have to get the required permits and licenses for the business, as per the rule of the federal and state Government.
+You have to get the required permits and licenses for the business, as per the rules of the federal and state Governments.

 Along with that, you need to register for federal and state taxes.
 For that, you have to apply for the EIN.